jenniferlieu/project-lomo-in-person-gaming-app/documentation/docs/api-specification/frontend-integration.md

     "longitude": float, // For the map
-    "players_wanted": int, // Amount of players wanted "controllers_wanted": int, // Amount of controllers wanted "created_at": string, // read-only. date and time that data was first created "updated_at": string, // read-only. date and time that data was last updated }
+    "players_wanted": int, // Amount of players wanted "controllers_wanted": int, // Amount of controllers wanted "controllers_brought": int, // number of controllers the host is bringing "created_at": string, // read-only. date and time that data was first created "updated_at": string, // read-only. date and time that data was last updated }